a-r-r-o-w/finetrainers/training/mochi-1/README.md

 Now you can make Mochi-1 your own with `diffusers`, too 🤗 🧨

 We provide a minimal and faithful reimplementation of the [Mochi-1 original fine-tuner](https://github.com/genmoai/mochi/tree/aba74c1b5e0755b1fa3343d9e4bd22e89de77ab1/demos/fine_tuner).
-As usual, we leverage `peft` for things LoRA in our implementation.
+As usual, we leverage `peft` for all things LoRA in our implementation.

 **Updates**